What to Eat After Your Workout…

 It’s important when the workout is over, to stop cortisol release and start the recovery process.
 This is where an insulin response comes in handy.

-I’m just starting to add liquid carbs to my post workout shake and I’ve noticed an increase in recovery/energy.
+You can add carbs to your post workout shake and you should notice an increase in recovery/energy.
+Carbs can come from a supplement or simply something like a banana.
 The average person should have about a 1:1 ratio of carbs/protein.
 An athlete should have about a 2:1 ratio of carbs/protein and a games athlete or athlete doing insanely intense workouts can have as much as 4:1 ratio of carbs/protein.

 Fats are not desirable directly after a workout.
 They are slow to digest and slow down insulin production which in this case is desired.